kddubey/cappr/thoughts.md

 This is the first open source software project I've created.
-I thought I'd write about some of its design, and what I learned from creating it.
+I thought I'd write about some of the design choices, and what I learned from creating it.

 ## Design